sam-schu/abagio/README.md

 # Abagio

-A two-player recreation of the board game Abagio using Python and Pygame.
+A two-player digital recreation of the board game Abagio using Python and Pygame.
 Note that this project is incomplete, but most major gameplay features have been implemented.

 ### Important Notes